Author: Bethany Spencer

-Behaviour management is a fundamental pillar of whole classroom management.
+Behaviour management is a fundamental pillar of the whole classroom management system.
 The behaviour of students in the classroom impacts a teacher’s ability to provide effective teaching and learning, as well as other students’ ability to retain knowledge and advance in their studies.

-This is recognised universally with praise and sanctions although the way in which praise and sanctions are delivered from country to country can vary depending on culture and upbringing.
-Regardless of how it’s delivered, reinforcement of positive behaviours or sanctions for negative behaviours is seen as effective.
-In fact, in UK secondary schools a behaviour policy is recommended by the Department for Education and, although pupil behaviour is already a component of what Ofsted already look for in schools during inspection, it was announced earlier in the year that there will be a greater emphasis on pupil behaviour during inspections in a bid to improve the whole-school’s learning experience.
+In fact, in UK secondary schools a behaviour policy is recommended by the Department for Education and, although pupil behaviour is already a component of what Ofsted look for in during inspection, it was announced earlier in the year that there will be a greater emphasis on pupil behaviour during inspections in a bid to improve the whole-school’s learning experience.

 However, when using praise as a tool for classroom management, in order for it to work, it needs to be given effectively.
 There has been extensive research into what is considered ‘good praise’ and although there is no solid answer as to what you should do, because you can’t predict how all students will react, there is still general agreement on what approach should be taken to giving praise which are listed below.

 Giving generic praise or giving praise too often can result in it becoming meaningless.
 In order for praise to have a positive impact on behaviour it should be specific to actions and sincere, and the key is ‘less is more’.
 Delivering praise privately or subtly is better at encouraging good behaviour.

 When there are misbehaving students in class, it can be easy to want to focus your attention on them but instead of reprimanding them, it can instead give them the attention they’re striving for.
 Instead, give kudos for the students who are behaving well